abdulrcs/abdulrahman.id/README.md

 3. Choose "I create content"  <br>
 4. Go to content model and start to add content type  <br>

-> 📌  In this portfolio website, it has 3 Content type which is:
+> 📌  In this portfolio website, it has 5 Content type which is:
 > 1. BlogPosts
 > 2. FeaturedProjects
 > 3. Projects
+> 4. Introduction
+> 5. ContactMe
 >
 > You must add this exact name since it's the ID that's used in the code.